Aroundtown SA notification of a change in major holdings pursuant to the modified law and grand-ducal regulation of 11 January 2008 on transparency requirements for issuers of securities

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerKonjunkturdaten im Blick: SMI leicht im Plus -- DAX etwas fester -- Wall Street in Grün -- Asiens Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerKonjunktursorgen belasten: SMI beendet Handel schwächer -- DAX schliesst unter 15'000 Punkten -- Asiens Börsen letztlich uneinheitlich

-Der Schweizer Aktienmarkt präsentiert sich zur Wochenmitte mit kleineren Aufschlägen.
-Der deutsche Leitindex tendiert leicht im Plus.
-Der US-Aktienmarkt zeigt sich in der Gewinnzone.
-In Asien fanden die wichtigsten Börsen am Mittwoch keine gemeinsame Richtung.
+Der heimische sowie der deutsche Aktienmarkt gaben im Donnerstagshandel, teils deutlich, nach.
+Am US-Aktienmarkt zeigt sich am Donnerstag ein schwächerer Handel.
+Die Börsen in Fernost schlugen am Donnerstag unterschiedliche Richtungen ein.

 finanzen.net News